-The following seven actions describe guidelines and principles for participation in AEP-qualified entheogenic rituals.
+The following seven actions describe the best practices expected for participation in AEP-qualified entheogenic rituals.
 Entheogenic substances are powerful materials and should be treated with respect.
-These guidelines should be reviewed by the practitioner and participant(s) when deciding whether to have an entheogenic experience.
-Specific considerations and practices of these guidelines will be under regular review and discussion by the AEP Best Practices working group.
+These guidelines are designed to be reviewed by the practitioner and participant(s) when deciding whether and how to have an entheogenic experience.
+Specific considerations and practices of these guidelines will be under regular review and discussion by the membership.

 PHASE 1: Preparation

-Before participating in an entheogenic experience, a review of information on the substance(s) that the participant will be communing with is essential.
-Each entheogen has different protocols, unique wisdom, varying durations, and pre/post care practices that should be considered.
-Participants should also be informed of the background, experience, and training of practitioners they are working with.
+Before participating in an entheogenic experience, the practitioner provides a review of information on the substance(s) with which the participant will be communing.
+Each entheogen has different considerations for their safe and effective use, including protocols, unique wisdom, varying durations, and pre/post care practices.
+Participants are also informed of the background, experience, and training of the practitioners they are working with.

-Entheogens are not for everyone.
-Before participating in an entheogenic experience, both practitioner and participant should have a complete review of potential physical, psychological, and social risks that may be present.
+The practitioner and participant understand that entheogens are not for everyone.
+Before participating in an entheogenic experience, both practitioner and participant conduct a complete review of potential physical, psychological, and social risks that may be present.

 PHASE 2: Experience